What is the Path of Totality? And why is it so important?

 So here comes some vital information about the Path of Totality:

-The eclipse track is roughly 70 miles wide, north to south, stretching across the USA from Oregon to South Carolina.
+The eclipse track is roughly 70 miles wide, north to south.

 Stand anywhere within the eclipse track and you will see some Totality.